yukaitung/lgdxrobot-docs/content/lgdxrobot2/getting-started/chassis.md

 ## PC Plate

 The PC plate is a flat panel with mounting holes for various devices, including the NUC (formerly Intel NUC), Raspberry Pi, and Nvidia Jetson Nano.
 Devices can be mounted in two orientations, facing either the front or the rear of the chassis.
+It sits above the controller board.

 ![Image of the PC Plate](../img/chassis/pc_plate.png)

 ## Top Plate

-The top plate is a flat panel with mounting holes for LiDAR units.
-It supports only the **RPLIDAR C1** and **RPLIDAR A1**.
+The top plate is a flat panel with mounting holes for LiDAR units, including the RPLIDAR C1 and RPLIDAR A1.
 The plate also includes an opening for heat dissipation for the Nvidia Jetson Nano.

 ![Image of the Top Plate](../img/chassis/top_plate.png)